-Vendor’s licenses: If your business is selling a product, you will require a vendor’s license.
+Need a vendor license?
+If your business is selling a product, you will require a vendor’s license.
 Certain services are also taxable in Ohio.
-More information and application’s for vendor’s licenses are available from the Ohio Department of Taxation or the auditor’s office in the county your business is located in.
+More information and application’s for vendor’s licenses are available from the Ohio Department of Taxation or the auditor’s office in the county where your business is located.

-Name Registration: All businesses must register with the state.
-Visit the Ohio Secretary of State's website to make sure the name you want is available and then download and mail the registraton form.
+Have you registered your name?
+All businesses must register with the state.
+Visit the Ohio Secretary of State's website to make sure the name you want is available.
+To register your business, click here.

 The IRS.gov small business tax resource page contains forms, instructions, and online tax workshop and more to help you meet the federal tax responsibilities for your business.

 Ohio Business Gateway is your link to online reporting of your state tax obligations.

 Ohio Department of Taxation – Forms and rules for State of Ohio business tax obligations.

 The US Small Business Administration provides information on their loan guarantee programs for small business.